 What Industries & Sectors May Benefit from D365BC?

 D365BC (branded under different names, such Microsoft Dynamics NAV) has been in the market for over a third of a century and during this time, it has adjusted to meet requirements of many industries and sectors.
 Edocation team has successfully implemented and supported this ERP for companies in the following industries and sectors:

 - IT (information technology);

 - oil, gas & renewable sources of energy;

 - utilities & public services; etc.

 Edocation team helps companies determine how to meet the ERP objectives fully.
-Our specialists provide consultations, training and assist in the system setup.
-If you have questions about how Microsoft Dynamics 365 Business Central can help your company or has helped other companies in the same industry, just contact us.
+Our Microsoft certified specialists provide consultations, training and assist in the system setup.
+If you have questions about Microsoft Dynamics 365 Business Central, contact us.